- Operations Bureau

 There is a simple solution to maintaining good neighborhoods - Individual Property Owner Responsibility.
 Unfortunately, many people are not responsible owners.
 That is why citizens band together to ask the government to create minimum standards for housing, yards, parking, etc. These standards protect surrounding property owners and tenants, who might otherwise suffer substandard conditions.

 We hope that the information that we have provided on our site will be very helpful to you.
 If after visiting our site you still have some unanswered questions or even comments, please feel free to contact us.
 We look forward to working with you to make our community and environment a more beautiful place to live!

 View more information on the new parking enforcement process.

-The City of Titusville Code Enforcement is proud to provide an online service that is temporary under construction.
-In the near future, this service will enable citizens to search addresses for active and closed code enforcement cases.
-If you would like to send in a current complaint, you may email Code Enforcement.
+The City of Titusville Code Enforcement is proud to announce that we now provide an online service, this service will enable citizens to search addresses for active and closed code enforcement cases.
+If you would like to send in a current complaint, you may register at https://www4.citizenserve.com/Portal/?installationid=403 .
 Additionally, you will be able to enter code complaints and attach photos.

 PLEASE NOTE: Florida State law Chapter 162 has changed and effective July 1, 2021 our Code Enforcement officers are no longer allowed to investigate anonymous complaints.
 An individual wanting to file a complaint about a potential code violation has to provide their verifiable name and address.